15° 15.233'N, 120° 40.637'E

 Other Flying Clubs

 A not-for-profit club offering flying training for Thai PPL and aircraft for hire.
 Also offer glider training

 Extensive facilities and fast developing.
-Offers flying school, accomodation and even an aircraft museum.
+Offers flying school, accommodation and even an aircraft museum.

 A GA flying club and flying school in beautiful surroundings.
 The club has a large fleet inlcuding Cessnas, Pipers and Grunmans

 From Phoenix, Arizona, USA.
 Has a variety of GA planes and services

 An autogyro record attempt.
 You can also follow Norman Surplus, the first person to fly around the world in a gyro copter on his blog